xBimTeam/XbimCobieExpress/README.md

 ### 1 Reading from an Excel COBie spreadsheet

-If you're familiar with *LINQ* or have every queried IFC models with XBIM, you'll be right at home quering COBie data sources.
+If you're familiar with *LINQ* or have ever queried IFC models with XBIM, you'll be right at home querying COBie data sources.

 ```csharp